wlo2/zmk-totem-dongle-secret-macro/README.md

 1. Go to your repository **Settings** → **Secrets and variables** → **Actions**
 2. Click **New repository secret**
 3. Name: `STRING_PLACEHOLDER`
+4. Value: Your secret text as a plain string (e.g., `Hello World!` or `MyP@ssw0rd123`)

-4. Value: Your ZMK macro bindings (e.g., `&kp H &kp E &kp L &kp L &kp O`)
+**Note**: The system now accepts plain text strings and automatically converts them to ZMK bindings.
+You can still use raw bindings (e.g., `&kp H &kp E &kp L &kp L &kp O`) if needed.

 ### 2. Use the Secret Macro in Your Keymap